App version: 0.1.0

 Since you don’t need excellent credit to qualify for a CD loan, they can be ideal for people who either don’t have any credit established yet or who have a low credit score.
 The primary factor in getting approved is the funds in your CD account.
 Your credit score might impact your interest rate, but typically not your approval.
 Getting — and responsibly repaying — a CD loan can also help you build your credit profile.

-CD Loans Cons
+CD Loan Cons

-Here are some of the biggest drawbacks to CD-secured loans.
+Here are some of the biggest drawbacks to CD-secured loans:

 Need a CD